 In 2009, Nelson gave a presentation at the dedication of the Joseph W. Mathews Library in Washington, DC.
 This was updated and both versions are available for download.

-Nelson has been asked to preach for three years at UUs in Covenant, a liberal congregation in downtown Greensboro.
+Nelson has been asked to preach for three years at UUs in Covenant, a liberal congregation that meets in downtown Greensboro.
 Many of the sermons are available for download below.
-In 2019, the series focuses on Interior Mansion.
+In 2019, the series focuses on enriching our individual and corporate Interior Mansion.
 The series focuses on developing the personal practices and perspectives that foster creative engagement in shaping the future of our emerging Universe.
 Using the image of interior space with a variety of different rooms, Rev. F. Nelson Stover will deliver a series of sermons focusing on ways to understand and enhance the unique properties of each space.
 The YouTube links follow:

 In 2018, Nelson's sermon series at UU in Covenant was entitled "Our Common Journey".
 The monthly sermons focus on 12 major events in the 14-billion year journey of the Universe and how these illumine our individual lives and collective experiences.
 Sermons in the 2018 series are available on YouTube:

 - Building Bonded Commitments (February 4, 2018)

 - [Due to technical difficulties the sermons for March and April are not yet available on YouTube.]